Indonesia, SE Asia

 Ubud: City of Yoga

-The few days I spent alone in Ubud after Vinisha and Ali left were not all that exciting.
+After Vinisha and Ali left, I spent a few days alone in Ubud.
+These days weren’t all that exciting.
 I spent most of my time walking around town, shopping for gifts to bring home for friends and family and aimlessly exploring.

-My biggest activity at this time involved taking a few classes at the Yoga Barn.
-Let me tell you, that was a trip.
-Yoga Barn is this huge enterprise in Ubud.
+The most active thing that I did in these few days was to take several Yoga classes at the Yoga Barn.
+That was an expeirence.
+Yoga Barn is this huge HUGE thing in Ubud.
 It’s not just a studio.
 It’s a whole compound.
 Multiple yoga studios with a spa center, on-site restaurant, accommodations, smoothie bar, and weekly events and retreats.

-At first glance, this place is everything I hate about yoga.
+At first glance and in full disclosure, this place is everything I hate about yoga.
 Hippy Dippy 25-year olds with dreadlocks, standing in front of the studio entrance and hugging each other for way too long.
 Drinking spinach smoothies and talking about the benefits of going vegan.

-It took me a minute to adjust to the sheer magnitude of it, but Yoga Barn has a very strong sense of community.
+It took me a minute to adjust to the sheer magnitude, but Yoga Barn has a very strong sense of community.
 The few yoga classes I took here were crowded, but I was surprised by how much I enjoyed them.
-It wasn’t DC corporate yoga, crammed into 50 minutes, including just enough meditation to keep you from a pending nervous breakdown, and just enough movement to burn as many calories as possible before happy hour.
-It felt a lot more genuine, and more challenging.
+It wasn’t a DC corporate yoga class, cramming dozens of poses into 50 minutes, with just enough meditation to keep you from a pending nervous breakdown from your high stress job, and just enough movement to burn as many calories as possible before happy hour.
+It felt a lot more genuine, and in that way also more challenging.

-I tried a vinyasa flow class and a pranayama class.
+I tried a few classes, notably a vinyasa flow class and a pranayama class.
 One class to focus on movement, and the other on breath control techniques.
 We did an exercise in pranayama called the lions roar.
 The way it works is, you breath in normally, and exhale in a quick, robust, almost roar from your gut.
 It’s fast and forceful.
 And audible.
+Everyone in class is expected to give out a vocal and loud roar.

-There was a part of me that was rolling my eyes at the whole process.
-But also a part that was buying in.
+There was a judgmental part of me that was rolling my eyes at the whole process.
+And also a part that was buying in.
 The exercise is supposed to help you let go of your inhibitions…of your anger, and your tension.
-And I’ll be dammed, but it kind of does all those things.
+I’ll be dammed, it kind of does all those things.
 Being surrounded by 50 strangers letting out a breathy roar felt weirdly bonding.
-Even if it was just for a second.
-I feel weird admitting it, but I was kind of into it.
+Even if it was just for a few seconds.
+I was kinda into it.

 2018 Reflections